- What are patents and why do they exist?

-This chunk of extra time allows for applicants to research further whether the are likely to be granted patents at national level, as well as being able to further investigate commercial viability of the invention.
-It is not necessary to wait thirty months; indeed it is possible to request early entry into the national phase, but thirty months is the typical timeframe, especially as often, during this time, extra searches will be conducted.
+This chunk of extra time allows for applicants to research further whether they are likely to be granted patents at national level, as well as being able to further investigate commercial viability of the invention.
+It is not necessary to wait thirty months; indeed it is possible to request early entry into the national phase, but thirty months is the typical time-frame, especially as often, during this time, extra searches will be conducted.
 The applicant will then pursue national offices for the granting of the patent.

 What happens after a patent is granted?

 If the patent meets all the conditions of the local jurisdiction, the jurisdiction will grant the patent subject to payment of any applicable additional fees.
 Once these fees are paid, the patent is issued and can be enforced.
 Most jurisdictions will request ongoing renewal fees (called maintenance fees in the US) at certain points in order to keep the protection afforded by the patent active.

 Now, provided that the renewal fees are paid, most patents in most jurisdictions will be in force for a period of twenty years from the earliest filing date.
 There are variations to this, however.
 Local laws, the different ways in which portfolios might be managed, and other events during a patent's lifetime are all factors that mean that it is not uncommon for the expiry date of patents to run over the twenty year lifespan.

 What does this mean for patent searching?